learn-co-curriculum/phase-1-using-fetch/README.md

     return response.json();
   })
   .then(function (data) {
-    // Use the data the response to do DOM manipulation });
+    // Use the data from the response to do DOM manipulation });
 ```